anthonycorletti/astrobase-showcase/workflows/README.md

 ## Events

-Now that we have workflows running, let's deploy argo events and trigger a workflow with a webhook.
+Now that we have workflows running, let's trigger a workflow with a webhook.

 ```sh
 $ kubectl port-forward $(kubectl get pod -l eventsource-name=webhook -o name) 12000:12000